vicnate5/docker-poshi-runner/README.md

 4. `cd` _docker-poshi-runner directory_
 5. `docker build -t test-runner .`
 6. Make a copy of your `test.{username}.properties` named `test.root.properties` in your portal source directory
+	* Make sure this file has the `test.url` property set

 ### Run test with script